-Pure premium rates have decreased substantially since 2002.
-However, in response to legislative and regulatory activity, MWCIA made significant changes to its calculation of advisory pure premium base rates, which went into effect Jan.
+Pure premium rates have decreased substantially since 2003.
+In response to legislative and regulatory activity, MWCIA made significant changes to its calculation of advisory pure premium base rates, which went into effect Jan.
 1, 2023.
 Under the revised statute and rules, advisory pure premium base rates now include the elements of trend, development to ultimate losses and loss adjustment expenses.
 Prior to 2023, these elements were excluded from the rates published by MWCIA.
 Therefore, it is difficult to directly compare the pure premium base rates published prior to 2023 to the new rates.

-The 2024 MWCIA pure premium base rate change, including the new elements of trend, loss development to ultimate and loss adjustment expenses, is -10.3%.24
+The 2025 MWCIA pure premium base rate change (effective Jan.
+1, 2025), including the new elements of trend, loss development to ultimate and loss adjustment expenses, is -0.5%.

 Before 2023, insurance companies could apply their own adjustments for trend, ultimate loss development and loss adjustment expenses into their rate multipliers filed with the Department of Commerce.
 MWCIA anticipates insurance companies will decrease their cost multipliers, resulting in no effect on premiums.
-A 2023 report from
+A 2025 report from the Department of Commerce examines the overall trend in pure premiums, loss cost multipliers and the impact of the pure premium changes in more detail.25